| Title: | 'Python' Style String Functions |

 A character vector where each element is a string to be case-folded. |

-A character vector of the same length as string
+A character vector of the same length as string, where each element

 has been case-folded.